As the sun warms and the snow melts, say farewell to winter for another year! Ski trails are no longer being groomed.

 Good neighbours are great to have!
 Thanks to a new partnership, Prince Albert National Park is now connected to the Great Blue Heron Provincial Park cross-country ski trail network.
 The Spruce River Highlands Trail is machine packed for use by skiers and snowshoers.
 A 1-km spur connects Spruce River Highlands Trail to 18km of ski trails in the Anglin Lake area.
 The Great Blue Heron Provincial Park trail network includes two warm-up shelters.

-Please keep dogs on a leash.
+Keep dogs on a leash.

 |Cross-country Ski Trail||Distance||Difficulty|